 - a.
-To the extent practical, buildings should be screened from view from public roadways by trees and topography, and generally blend into the site on which they are located. - b.
-The structure should, to the extent possible, avoid siting on land of agricultural significance (See Definitions, Appendix D). - c.
-If avoidance of building on agriculturally significant lands is not possible, the building shall be located along the edge or on a corner of the parcel so as to maintain the opportunity for future agricultural use and to maintain the rural character of the Town. - d.
-The building should be sited so as to minimize the impact on the natural features and topography of the site.
-Large stands of mature trees and steep topography shall be maintained. - e.
-The natural appearance of ridges and scenic viewsheds shall be maintained to the extent possible. - f.
+Buildings should be located on non-tillable land and/or take a minimum of tillable land, land that is not economically viable for farming, or where there has not been a history of productive farming activities.
+To the extent possible, avoid siting buildings on land of agricultural significance.
+(See Definitions, Appendix D). - b.
+The building site must be adequate with regard to such factors as soil and drainage. - c.
+If avoidance of building on agriculturally significant lands is not possible, the building should be located along the edge or on a corner of the parcel to maintain the opportunity for future agricultural use and to maintain the rural character of the Town. - d.
+Structures should be sited to minimize the impact on the natural features and topography of the site.
+The proposed development/structure shall not disturb or destroy important natural features such as significant woodland areas, wetlands, steep slopes, etc. Large stands of mature trees and steep topography should be maintained.
+The natural appearance of ridges and scenic viewsheds should be maintained to the extent possible. - e.
+The maximum allowable slope for building sites is 15 percent. - f.
+To the extent practical, buildings should be screened from view from public roadways by trees and topography and generally blend into the site on which they are located. - g.
 Home sites should be clustered together on the most buildable area of a site to reduce the impact on agricultural land and natural resources.
 This method of development should be used as an alternative to conventional lot-by-lot development.
-The Town may investigate incorporating cluster provisions into a Land Division Ordinance to encourage future growth that protects the rural character of the Town.
+The Town may investigate incorporating cluster provisions into a Land Division Ordinance to encourage future growth that protects the Town's rural character.